 - Students can check the school menu on the school website. - Students must leave the Dining Hall once they have finished eating. - Students and parents must ensure that they have enough money on their ParentPay account before purchasing food.
-This should be at least 24 hours in advance. - Packed lunches are allowed in the Dining Hall. - Students must walk calmly and sensibly into and out of the Dining Hall and cooperate with all others. - Students must follow the instructions of the Meal time Supervisors and lunchtime staff at all times. - Students must demonstrate good manners and politeness at all times.
+This should be at least 24 hours in advance. - Packed lunches are allowed in the Dining Hall. - Year 11 and 6th Form students are allowed to leave the site at lunchtime, but must not bring take-away meals back onto the school site.
+Microwave food can only be eaten in the 6th Form Common room. - Students must walk calmly and sensibly into and out of the Dining Hall and cooperate with all others. - Students must follow the instructions of the Meal time Supervisors and lunchtime staff at all times. - Students must demonstrate good manners and politeness at all times.